Atelfo/Atelfo.github.io/_posts/2021-10-01-unplanned success in drug development.md

 After reading up on the history of some of the most (financially) successful drugs of all time, I was struck by how often chance events made the difference between success and failure, and how often the programs that went on to define a company were underappreciated for long periods of time.
 Often the only thing keeping these programs alive was the fierce advocacy of a few true believers.

-On this page I've collected some of the more interesting examples of "unplanned successes", which I will update as a I find more.
+On this page I've collected some of the more interesting examples of "unplanned successes" and underappreciated blockbusters, which I will update as a I find more.
 I recommend reading the full stories linked in the sources.

 ## Case studies